|Caravaggio, Madonna of The Rosary|

 Vienna, Kunsthistorisches Museum

 The use of beads to count repetitions of prayer is probably as old a practice as religion itself.
 It is found in almost every culture that has some form of set prayers.
 The number of beads depends on the number of prayers to be counted.
 Here in New York, a set of prayer beads is one of the items frequently seen hanging from the rear view mirrors of thousands of yellow cabs.
 These days most are the generally undifferentiated stands of beads tied with a simple knot or other simple indicator of beginning and end that are the prayer counters for followers of Islam, or Hinduism or Buddhism, some are the distinctive Catholic prayer counters known as rosaries.1 The Rosary looks different from the others because of its organization.
-Unlike the others it is not just a continuous strand of beads, but is organized into a series of groups of beads, broken at times by a single bead and joined into a circle, not be a simple knot or marker, but by a triangular medallion which joins the line of beads into a circle and adds a dangling series of additional beads which ends in a cross, usually in the form of a crucifix.
+Unlike the others it is not just a continuous strand of beads, but is organized into a series of groups of beads, broken at times by a single bead and joined into a circle, not by a simple knot or marker, but by a triangular medallion which joins the line of beads into a circle and adds a dangling series of additional beads which ends in a cross, usually in the form of a crucifix.
 It can be made of any bead, but is most usually made of glass, metal, gemstones or pearls.
 The metals may be as cheap or as expensive as the budget or desire of the owner wishes.
+Personally, I own several sets of rosary beads.
+One is sterling silver, a gift from an aunt for my Confirmation, one is made of olive wood from the Holy Land, the others are all made of glass beads of different colors and one is faux pearl.

 |Giovanni Battista Tiepolo, Institution of the Rosary|